 Pursuing the principle of striving for multi-win situations with business partners, suppliers, and customers, Sinostar Pec focuses on continuously improving product quality and service, ensuring green, low-carbon, and sustainable development, and returning to shareholders while giving back to society.
-We will continue to operate responsibly to stakeholders and the environment while maximising our enterprise value.
-Our target for FY2024 is to establish ourselves to be a market leader in our core and diversified businesses by providing quality products and services at competitive prices.
+We have successfully established ourselves as a market leader in our core and diversified businesses by providing quality products and services at competitive prices, achieving the target set in FY2023 for FY2024.
+Moving forward, we will maintain our commitment to operating responsibly for our stakeholders and the environment while maximising enterprise value in the financial year ending 31 December 2025 ("FY2025").